|Suzanne Hrusch MPH, RS

 216.201.2000 ext 1242

 Our agency issued recommendations for local K-12 schools within our health district to begin the 2020-21 school year on a remote basis.
-At this time, we feel that remote learning is the safest option for all involved.
+At that time, we felt that remote learning was the safest option for all involved.

 Our health commissioner explains the factors that influenced our recommendations.